FENECON Industrial S — Assembly and Operating Instructions

 Service personnel includes manufacturer personnel or specialist personnel instructed and authorized by FENECON GmbH who must be requested by the operator to work on the Battery energy storage system (e.g. Assembly, repair, maintenance, work on the batteries, etc.).

 2.4.
-Safety and protective equipment
+Safety and protective devices

 2.4.1.
 Safety screws